jtostlebe/nevergiveup/content/people/muthang-choule.md

 ---

 Muthang provides mentorship, guidance, and emotional support to participants, using lived experience with incarceration and successful reentry to foster connection and encouragement.

+Muthang graduated from Shane's previous transitional living program in August 2022.